welovemedia/ffmate-docs/docs/getting-started.md

+---
+title: "Quick Start FFmate: Install, Run Server and Core Features"
+description: "Your essential guide to getting started with FFmate.
+Learn to download, install, run the server, submit your first task, set up watchfolders, webhooks, and update easily."
+---

 # 🚀 Getting Started

 Setting up FFmate is quick and straightforward.
 Follow these steps to get up and running in no time.